mbcovid19updates/mbcovid19updates.github.io/README.md

     - Live in shelters, group homes, or correctional facilities.

+### Fourth/Booster dose (second booster)

+_NEW: April 6, 2022_

+- **Residents of personal care homes and elderly persons housing congregate living sites**** (such as supportive housing and assisted living) with no age limit and a minimum of **6 months** after their third dose.
+- **First Nations, Inuit and Metis people aged 50+** regardless of where they live and a minimum of **6 months** after their third dose.
+- **Anyone aged 70+** and a minimum of **6 months** after their third dose.

+>For most people, the second booster dose will be their fourth dose of vaccine.
+However, for immunocompromised people who received an initial series of three vaccine doses to offer stronger protection against COVID-19, the second booster would be their fifth dose.
+This dose should also be given six months after their first booster.

 ### Youth & Adults who are Immunocompromised

 Youth and adults who are moderately to severely immunocompromised are recommended to receive a total of 4 COVID-19 vaccine doses.
 In these situations, the third dose requires a prescription and must be given at least 28 days after the second dose.
 The fourth dose should be given: